Adolescent to Adult

-Depending on the need, your teen/young adult can remain in high school up to the age of 21.
+Depending on the need, your teen can remain in high school up to the age of 21.

 What are the post-secondary education options?

-You can ask the guidance counselor at your teen/young adult’s current high school to help you liaise with appropriate community services.
+You can ask the guidance counselor at your teen/young adult’s current high school to help you find the appropriate community services.
 Examples of local post-secondary institutions that provide student disability services:

 How early should we start the process of researching post-secondary options?

-Upon your teen’s entry to high school, you and your teen should look into programs and post-secondary programs and institutions, to find out what the admission requirements are and to ensure that you are planning accordingly (i.e. taking the right courses, having the right documentation to submit, etc.).
-Guidance counselors/Special Student Services can provide assistance to you and your teen or you can contact the post-secondary institutions directly.
+Upon your teen entry to high school, you and your teen should look into programs and post-secondary programs and institutions, to find out what the admission requirements are, and to ensure that you are planning accordingly (i.e. taking the right courses, having the right documentation to submit, etc.).
+Guidance counselors / Special Student Services can provide assistance to you and your teen or you can contact the post-secondary institutions directly.